Workshops will be held at the Montana Historical Society, 225 N. Roberts, Helena, MT 59620

 The application deadline is April 15, 2017.
 Applicants will be notified on their acceptance by May 1, 2017.

 Learn more about this workshop and the Montana and the Great War project.
 Explore the workshop schedule.
-Apply now.

 Struggling Readers and Content Area Textbooks--Making Montana: Stories of the Land Accessible to All